-Knowing that most business professionals in need of maintaining and operating resource processes in digitized automated form, use “ERP” they may not know exactly what enterprise resource planning software should they adopt for their teams.
+Knowing that most business professionals in need of maintaining and operating resource processes in digitized automated form, use “ERP” they may not know exactly what Enterprise Resource Planning (ERP) software should they adopt for their teams.

 We will explain exactly what ERP is, how it works, what it can do for your business, how to choose the right solution, and much more